-- Shape the doughs into rectangles or balls, whichever you prefer, and wrap them in some plastic wrap.
+- Gather the doughs, separately, and wrap it in some plastic wrap.

 - Refrigerate the cookie dough for an hour.

-- Repeat steps 5 through 8 with the leftover yellow dough.
+- Repeat steps 4 and 5 for the leftover yellow dough.

-- Wrap the triforce dough in plastic wrap and put it in the freezer, for about 10 minutes.
-Don't take it out until it has become hard.
+- Wrap the triforce in plastic wrap and freeze for about 10 minutes, until it has hardened.

-- Place the leftover uncoloured or black dough around the triforce dough to create a cylinder.
-Roll the dough over your work surface, on the baking mat, to smooth it out.
+- Place the leftover uncoloured or black cookie dough around the triforce dough to create a cylinder.
+Roll the dough to smooth it out.

-- Optional: Brush eggwash onto the sides of the dough and place it into the bowl with yellow nonpareil sprinkles.
+- Optional: Brush egg wash onto the sides of the dough and add yellow nonpareil sprinkles.

-- Wrap the dough in plastic wrap and refrigerate it for an hour.
+- Wrap the dough in plastic wrap and refrigerate for an hour.

-- While you wait preheat your oven to 180 degrees Celsius.
+- Preheat your oven to 180 degrees Celsius.

-- Cut the cookies from the dough roll, about 3 millimetres thick each, and place them on a baking tray lined with baking paper, then cut out the smaller ones and remove them.
+- Cut the cookies from the dough roll, about 3 millimetres thick each, and place them on a baking tray lined with baking paper.

-- Place the tray in the oven and bake the cookies for about 10 minutes at 180 degrees Celsius.
+- Place the tray into the oven and bake for about 10 minutes.

 You'll know the cookies are done when the edges start to brown slightly.